odoo/owl/doc/hooks.md

 <div t-ref="component_{{someCondition ?
 '1' : '2'}}"/>
 ```

-Here, the references needs to be set like this:
+Here, the references need to be set like this:

 ```js
 this.ref1 = useRef("component_1");